szabonorbert/zorro-vscode-template/readme.md

 ## Build

 Press <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>b</kbd> to build your Zorro strategy.
-It automatically copies the result dll file to the Zorro strategy folder; the file name will be the working directory's name.
-If you compile with the x64 task, you will see that DLL filenames end with "64", because it's neccessary for running with Zorro64.
+It automatically copies the result dll file to the Zorro strategy folder; the filename will be the working directory's name.
+If you compile with the x64 task, you will see that DLL filenames end with "64" because it's necessary for running with Zorro64.